daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 An internet gateway is a redundant, horizontally scaled, and highly available VPC component that enables communication between instances in the VPC and the internet.
 Imposes no availability risks or bandwidth constraints on your network traffic.

-Only one gateway can be attached per VPC.
+Only one internet gateway can be attached per VPC.

 ## NAT Devices (Network Address Translation)